kevinpschaaf/enyo-wiki/Enyo-2.0-Release-Notes.md

 # Enyo 2.0 Release Notes

 Welcome to Enyo 2.0.
 The following items have changed since the 2.0 beta 5 release.
+This isn't comprehensive; see the commits in GitHub for a complete list of changes.

 ## Sampler